wangfuhao0000/TestGit/README.md

-# healthyApp
+# Test
-This is a andriod App which can help students in college regularize their daily life.
+This is a repository used for test git command.